-8.5 Longevity
+8.4 Longevity

-Longevity increments are awarded to acknowledge continued "good solid performance" with the District.
+Longevity increments are awarded to acknowledge continued employment with the District.
 A worker is eligible to receive a longevity increment after all the following criteria have been met.

-- 8.5.1 The worker has received annual evaluations of "good solid performance" or above during each qualifying year.
-Any year during which an annual evaluation is below a "good solid performance" rating shall not be considered a qualifying year and shall not be credited toward the next longevity increment.
-A worker who has received an annual evaluation which is below a "good solid performance" rating shall be re-evaluated within six (6) months of the original evaluation and, if the subsequent evaluation is a "good solid performance" rating, that year shall be considered a qualifying year and shall be credited toward the next longevity increment. - 8.5.2 The worker has completed at least seven (7) consecutive years of service with the District or a classified hourly employee has completed at least fourteen (14) consecutive years of service with the District. - 8.5.3 A worker is eligible for a maximum of four (4) longevity increments, one after the completion of the eighth year, one after the completion of the thirteenth year, one after the completion of the eighteenth year, and one after the completion of the twenty-third year. - 8.5.4 When all requirements have been met for receiving a longevity increment, the effective date for the increase shall be the first day of the anniversary month. - 8.4.5 The increments will be paid at the completion of the year as follows:
+- 8.4.1 The worker has completed at least seven (7) consecutive years of service with the District or a classified hourly employee has completed at least fourteen (14) consecutive years of service with the District. - 8.4.2 A worker is eligible for a maximum of four (4) longevity increments, one after the completion of the eighth year, one after the completion of the thirteenth year, one after the completion of the eighteenth year, and one after the completion of the twenty-third year. - 8.4.3 When all requirements have been met for receiving a longevity increment, the effective date for the increase shall be the first day of the anniversary month. - 8.4.4 The increments will be paid at the completion of the year as follows:

 Eighth Year \$130 per month

 Thirteenth Year \$140 per month

 Eighteenth Year \$150 per month

 Twenty-third Year \$170 per month

-8.5.6 A classified hourly employee shall be eligible to receive longevity increments on a pro-rata basis after completing at least fourteen (14) consecutive years of\service with the District and receiving bi-annual evaluations of "good solid performance" or above.
+8.4.5 A classified hourly employee shall be eligible to receive longevity increments on a pro-rata basis after completing at least fourteen (14) consecutive years of service with the District.